ABRA issues alcoholic beverage licenses to restaurants in the District. A restaurant is defined as an establishment that is:

 - Summer Garden or Sidewalk Café Endorsement: Allows a restaurant to sell, serve and allow the consumption of alcoholic beverages on outdoor public or private space.

-- Brew Pub Permit: Allows a restaurant to brew beer on or adjacent to the premises and to sell the beer for consumption at the licensed restaurant.
+- Brew Pub Endorsement: Allows a restaurant to brew beer on or adjacent to the premises and to sell the beer for consumption at the licensed restaurant.
 Also allows the licensee to sell the beer to wholesalers.

-- Wine Pub Permit: Allows a restaurant to manufacture wine on or adjacent to the premises and to sell the wine for consumption at the licensed restaurant.
+- Wine Pub Endorsement: Allows a restaurant to manufacture wine on or adjacent to the premises and to sell the wine for consumption at the licensed restaurant.
 Also allows the licensee to sell the wine to wholesalers.

 Information on licensing fees is available on ABRA's website.